ShellCMD101/GHOST-WIRE-Multi-Protocol-IoT-Security-Diagnostic-Toolset/README.md

 ### SD Card Setup

-Some firmware variants require files on an SD card:
+Some firmware variants (Marauder, Ghost ESP, Bruce) require files pre-loaded on an SD card for Evil Portal, wardriving logs, and configuration:

+1. Insert your SD card into a PC/laptop card reader
-1. Format SD card as **FAT32**
+2. Format the SD card as **FAT32** (use SD Card Formatter or Windows/Mac built-in format tool)
-2. Copy the contents of [`Paste As In Sd card after formatting it/`](./Paste%20As%20In%20Sd%20card%20after%20formatting%20it/) to the root of the SD card
+3. Open the [`SD Card/`](./SD%20Card/) folder from this repository
+4. **Copy all files and folders inside `SD Card/` directly to the root of your SD card** — do not copy the folder itself, only its contents
+5. Safely eject the SD card
-3. Insert into the CYD ESP32 board's SD slot
+6. Insert it into the CYD ESP32 board's micro-SD slot (located on the back of the board)
+7. Power on the device — firmware will auto-detect the SD card on boot

+> ⚠️ **Important:** The SD card root should contain the copied files directly (e.g. `portals/`, `wardrive/`, config files), not wrapped inside another folder.
+If firmware can't find the SD card, re-check that files are at the root level.

 ---